 Customer complaints are an unavoidable part of business.
-No customer is 100% happy 100% of the time and they are often not afraid to let product and service providers know when things go wrong.
+No customer is 100% satisfied all of the time and they are often not afraid to let product and service providers know when things go wrong.

 Whilst complaints say a lot about a business, how they are handled says even more.
 Badly handled complaints can turn customers off a brand for life.
-Global research by Accenture found that two thirds of customers have switched providers due to poor customer service.
-On the other hand, complaint handled well can lead to increased customer loyalty and advocacy.
+Global research by Accenture found that two-thirds of customers have switched providers due to poor customer service.
+On the other hand, well-handled complaints can lead to increased customer loyalty and advocacy.

 With so much riding on complaints, what do you need to do to ensure that a customer’s experience has a positive rather than a negative impact on your business?

-Generally speaking, customers don’t want to have to contact you, so when something has gone wrong the path to resolution needs to be obstacle free.
+Generally speaking, customers prefer not to contact your business, so when something goes wrong the path to resolution needs to be obstacle-free.